 After you’re done with video editing you can choose between several export profiles or create your own custom profile.

 Windows Movie Maker works without any problems on Windows 10.
 Although it doesn’t have some of the features that other more advanced applications have, it’s still one of the simplest tools to use for video editing.

 If you’re having some audio issues in Movie Maker on Windows 10, take a quick look here and you’ll certainly solve them.

 Keep in mind that Windows Movie Maker has been discontinued and Microsoft no longer offers support for it.
 You will have to deal with any issues that may occur on your own.

-If you are interested in a more capable tool to help you with your projects, we’we prepared a list of professional video editors that will certanly do the job:
+If you are interested in a more capable tool to help you with your projects, we’ve prepared a list of Windows Movie Maker alternatives that will certainly do the job:

 - Movavi Video Editor Plus: Probably the best video editor of 2019

 - Wondershare Filmora9: Best tool for professional video editing

 - 9 of the best PC video-editing software for 2019